cj8scrambler/nojoebuck/README.md

 In the old days, you could simply turn off the TV sound and turn on the radio broadcast to solve this.
-However now with streaming video, the delay between radio and TV is too great.
+However now with streaming video, the delay between radio and video is too great.
 This is where nojoebuck comes in.
-Put it inline with the audio source and you can tune the audio delay to get it to match with the streaming video source.
+Put it inline with the radio audio source and you can tune the delay to get it to match the streaming video source.

 ## Hardware